Skincare

 Mugwort can protect the skin from oxidative stress and environmental damage, such as UV rays, pollution, and free radicals.
 It can also boost the skin’s natural defense mechanisms and enhance its ability to repair itself.
 Mugwort is rich in antioxidants, such as vitamins C, E, beta-carotene, and quercetin, which can scavenge free radicals and prevent cellular damage.

-Mugwort can brighten the skin tone and fade dark spots, hyperpigmentation, and scars.
 It can also improve the skin texture and smooth out fine lines and wrinkles.
 Mugwort has skin-lightening and anti-aging effects due to its tyrosinase-inhibiting and collagen-stimulating properties.

 Mugwort has a cleansing property that removes dirt and oil from your pores.
 It’s excellent as a toner because it’s an astringent and won’t dry out your skin.
 Instead, it will soothe it, and your skin will become noticeably clear after using this product.
-And did you know that Mugwort is often used for a nice, relaxing soak in hot springs?
+Did you know Mugwort is often used for a nice, relaxing soak in hot springs?
 Your skin will be at its clearest and most relaxed state.

 Stimulates collagen